lurodrig/log4j2-in-tomcat/README.md

 Or just run the [run-test-tomcat-log4j2.sh](run-test-tomcat-log4j2.sh).

 With the provided configuration the docker output should be quite silent, if not [shout me](https://github.com/lurodrig/log4j2-in-tomcat/issues/new)!!! ;).
-If you want to have a look at the apache tomcat log run `docker exec -it test-tomcat-log4j2 tail -f logs/catalina.log`
+If you want to have a look at the apache tomcat log run `docker exec -it test-tomcat-log4j2 tail -f logs/catalina.log` If you want to see details in the console aobut the log4j2 configuration set `<Configuration status="debug">` in [log4j2-tomcat.xml](log4j2-tomcat.xml).

 ## License